Philippa of Champagne: Family

 Philippa was born in about 1197 in the Holy Land, the youngest daughter of Queen Isabella I of Jerusalem and Count Henry II of Champagne.
 She had two older sisters, Margaret (died as a child) and Alice of Champagne, who was the wife of King Hugh I of Cyprus.
 Philippa had an older half-sister Maria of Montferrat from her mother's second marriage to Conrad of Montferrat.
 In the year of Philippa's birth her father was killed after falling from a first floor window in Acre.
 The county of Champagne passed to his brother Theobald III.
 Following his death, Philippa's mother married her fourth husband, King Amalric II of Jerusalem.
-The marriage produced three half-siblings for Philippa: Sybilla, Melisende, and Almaric.
+The marriage produced three half-siblings for Philippa: Sybilla, Melisende, and Amalric.
 In 1205, her mother, stepfather, and infant half-brother all died, leaving Philippa an orphan at the age of eight.
 Her eldest half-sister, Maria of Montferrat succeeded as Queen of Jerusalem.